 If you do not freeze your bread the first day, here are a few tips:

 1. Crusty bread can be stored uncovered at room temperature for the first day.
-By the end of the day, it should be wrapped in foil (not plastic) or in a paper bag and kept at room temperature for a second day.
-After that is should be wrapped tightly in plastic and refrigerated or frozen.
+By the end of the day, it’s best to wrap it in foil (not plastic) or in a paper bag and kept at room temperature for a second day.
+After the second day, it’s really best to freeze it.

-3. Crusty bread should not be stored in plastic.
+3. Crusty bread should not be stored in plastic, which softens the crust.
 Aluminum foil is a better choice.